We undertake various pre-employment checks before we can make a firm offer of employment

 - Non Police Personnel Vetting Clearance

-Hampshire County Council, Hampshire Fire and Rescue Service and Hampshire Constabulary staff are now working together within some business areas.
+Hampshire County Council, Hampshire and Isle of Wight Fire and Rescue Service and Hampshire Constabulary staff are now working together within some business areas.
 This means some individuals will have access to personal data and other sensitive information.